 - Per CDC, detailed through UpToDate.

-- Example: currently not available on the BOP 2019 Formulary is Remdesivir for those:
+- Example: currently not available on the BOP 2019 Formulary is Remdesivir (its efficacy is being discussed within the medical community) for those:

 - How much time and effort is spent preparing the PSR, and for the Sentencing Hearing?